userbradley/documentation.breadnet.co.uk/docs/kb/mac/bose-headphones-crackle.md

 # Bose Headphones Crackle when connected to mac via bluetooth

-As a first step, try only connecting the headphones to your mac, and not another device like your phone.
+As a first step, try only connecting the headphones to your Mac, and not another device like your phone.

 ## Update the defaults
 ```shell